hellobytecodes/RedMicro/README.md

 But remember this: time is extremely important in this project.
 Watch yourself and use the time wisely so you don't get hurt.

-# You got 10 minutes bro 😭⏰
+# You got 10 minutes bro! 😭⏰
 <p align="center">
   <img src="ScreenShot/screen.png" width="300" alt="RedMicro Screenshot">
 </p>